 An emergency evacuation plan is located on the back of every residence hall room, apartment, and house door.
-Know the appropriate escape route and designated meeting place.
+Know the appropriate escape route.
 Fire drills are conducted each year.
 Your cooperation is expected and appreciated.
-Failure to evacuate in the event of a drill or actual fire may result in fines and follow up with conduct process.
-Tampering with fire safety equipment such as smoke detectors and fire extinguisher may result in fines and follow up with conduct process.
+Failure to evacuate in the event of a drill or actual fire may result in fines and follow-up with the conduct process.
+Tampering with fire safety equipment such as smoke detectors and fire extinguishers may result in fines and follow-up with the conduct process.

 The sale, possession and use of some non-explosive and non-aerial consumer fireworks are permitted in Minnesota effective April 30, 2002; however, all fireworks are still prohibited on the private property at the College of Saint Benedict campus.
 Any fireworks found on the College of Saint Benedict campus will be confiscated and are non-returnable.
 Person(s) in violation of campus policy or Minnesota law are subject to campus or criminal sanctions.

-A responsible host will have spoken to all roommates prior to inviting any guest and will understand that she is responsible for her guest and his or her behavior.
-Should problems between roommates or a living group arise as a result of conflicts over guests, please contact your RA, CA, or RD for assistance.
+A responsible host will have spoken to all roommates prior to inviting any guest and will understand she is responsible for her guest and his or her behavior.
+Should problems between roommates or a living group arise as a result of conflicts over guests, please contact your RA, CA, or RD/AC for assistance.

 Guests are permitted on a limited basis during break periods for students who remain on campus.

 Residents wishing to host a social event in their residence hall, apartment, or house must abide by all college and residential life policies regarding number of guests, noise, alcohol, etc. Social events with alcohol are permitted only in the campus apartments and houses.
 Social events with alcohol cannot take place in any residence hall or the lower level West apartment residence hall rooms (Smith, Sohler and Schumacher).
-Students who wish to host a social event, with or without alcohol, should contact their RA, CA, or RD to make the appropriate arrangements.
+Students who wish to host a social event, with or without alcohol, should contact their RA, CA, or RD/AC to make the appropriate arrangements.